lhr-solar/BPS/Docs/source/Software/Tasks.rst

     is dangerously high.

 Functionality
-    1) First it checks the current and if it is safe, signals the critical state task.
+    1) First it checks the current and if it is safe, signals the check contactor task.
 This only occurs once.

-    2) If the current is above 75A, it signals the fault state task.
+    2) If the current is above 75A, it calls the fault state function.

     3) After every updated measurement, it sends the current data to the CAN queue and updates the BPS's State of Charge.